 Part VI — Water supply

-(1) The supply and distribution of water
+Division 1 — Supply and distribution of water

+[Heading inserted by No. 19 of 2010 s.
+47(3).]

 36. Land to be supplied with water

 The owner or occupier of land in respect of which a water supply charge has been made for a period is entitled, as far as practicable and subject to this Act and the Water Agencies (Powers) Act 1984, to have water supplied to the land in that period by the Corporation.